EMDR therapy and counselling services are available online for individuals and groups.

-The therapy that I offer is tailored to suit the individual or group that I am working with, often using my specialisms, which are art therapy and EMDR psychotherapy.
-I provide individual therapy and run therapeutic groups in relaxed, creative and safe environments, using EMDR mainly to address specific blocks, phobias, or trauma.
-My practice also includes mind / body work, consultancy and training.
+The therapy that I offer is tailored to suit the individual or group that I am working with, often using my specialisms, which are Art Psychotherapy and EMDR (Eye Movement Desensitisation and Reprocessing).
+I provide trauma therapy in relaxed and safe environments as well as online, frequently using EMDR to address PTSD symptoms, blocks, phobias, past trauma and attachment based issues.

 Who do I help?